With no bubble in place, football season, college and NFL, in jeopardy with rising COVID rates

 It was just a normal Saturday in the tense new world of college and pro football.

 The New England Patriots reopened their facilities after canceling Friday’s practice because of a positive COVID-19 test.
-The Jacksonville Jaguars closed their facilities after a practice-squad player tested positive on Friday.
+The Jacksonville Jaguars closed their facilities after a practice-squad player tested positive Friday.
 The Denver Broncos traveled to face the Patriots without running-backs coach Curtis Modkins, who tested positive for COVID on Saturday morning, and also without running back Melvin Gordon III, who had an illness that was feared to be COVID but now has been determined to be unrelated.

-Meanwhile, in college football, Alabama’s legendary, soon-to-be 69-year-old, coach Nick Saban was cleared to be on the sidelines in the Tide’s blockbuster game against Georgia after his original diagnosis of COVID was determined to be a false positive.
-Two other Southeastern Conference games — Florida vs. LSU, and Vanderbilt vs. Missouri — scheduled for Saturday were postponed by the SEC because of COVID-19 outbreaks, as was next Saturday’s Missouri-Florida contest.
+Meanwhile, in college football, Alabama’s legendary, soon-to-be 69-year-old coach Nick Saban was cleared to be on the sidelines in the Tide’s blockbuster game against Georgia after his original diagnosis of COVID was determined to be a false positive.
+Two other Southeastern Conference games — Florida vs. LSU and Vanderbilt vs. Missouri — scheduled for Saturday were postponed by the SEC because of COVID-19 outbreaks, as was next Saturday’s Missouri-Florida contest.

 That brought to 32 the number of games involving Football Bowl Subdivision teams to be postponed or canceled since late August because of COVID.
 The NFL, likewise, has several times had to reconfigure its schedule, an increasingly complex matter, to accommodate virus-related issues.